How to Make Flashcards From a PDF (The Fast Way)

 Method 2: Make flashcards from a PDF with AI

 The faster route is to upload the whole PDF to an AI study tool that reads it and drafts question-and-answer cards for you.
 Your job shifts from writing to reviewing: skim the generated deck, cut anything trivial, fix anything wrong, and you have a solid set in minutes instead of hours.
-This is exactly what geniuspal does: upload a file and it returns flashcards, a quiz, and a summary from your content.
+This is exactly what GeniusPal does: upload a file and it returns a quiz, flashcards, and active recall from your content.

 The AI-first tools differ a lot in quality, so it is worth seeing how the best AI flashcard makers compare before you commit to one.
 Whichever you use, never skip the review step.
 Treat the generated deck as a first draft, not the finished product.